Leonids: 2000s

 Viewing campaigns resulted in spectacular footage from the 1999, 2001, and 2002 storms which produced up to 3,000 Leonid meteors per hour.
 Predictions for the Moon's Leonid impacts also noted that in 2000 the side of the Moon facing the stream was away from the Earth, but that impacts should be in number enough to raise a cloud of particles kicked off the Moon which could cause a detectable increase in the sodium tail of the Moon.
 Research using the explanation of meteor trails/streams have explained the storms of the past.
 The 1833 storm was not due to the recent passage of the comet, but from a direct impact with the previous 1800 dust trail.
 The meteoroids from the 1733 passage of Comet Tempel-Tuttle resulted in the 1866 storm and the 1966 storm was from the 1899 passage of the comet.
 The double spikes in Leonid activity in 2001 and in 2002 were due to the passage of the comet's dust ejected in 1767 and 1866.
 This ground breaking work was soon applied to other meteor showers – for example the 2004 June Bootids.
 Peter Jenniskens has published predictions for the next 50 years.
 However, a close encounter with Jupiter is expected to perturb the comet's path, and many streams, making storms of historic magnitude unlikely for many decades.
 Recent work tries to take into account the roles of differences in parent bodies and the specifics of their orbits, ejection velocities off the solid mass of the core of a comet, radiation pressure from the Sun, the Poynting–Robertson effect, and the Yarkovsky effect on the particles of different sizes and rates of rotation to explain differences between meteor showers in terms of being predominantly fireballs or small meteors.

 Predictions until the end of the 21st century have been published by Mikhail Maslov.

-In media

-The 1940 poem "East Coker" by T. S. Eliot refers to the Leonids in section 2.

-Two appearances of the Leonids frame the story of the 1985 novel Blood Meridian by Cormac McCarthy.